openlgtv/epk2extract/README.md

 | lzhs_fs   | LZHS compressed filesystem used in Hisense upgrade files
 | mtdinfo/partinfo |  Partition table format (mtdi.pak, part.pak)
 | str/pif	| PVR recording format that can be found in netcast models
 | sym		| Debugging symbols.
-Can extracts function names and addresses to an IDA script file (idc)
+Can extract function names and addresses to an IDA script file (idc)

-Although epk2extract is only tested on LG firmware files, you may use it to extract other files like a general unpack tool, as long as they have a supported format in the table above.
+Although epk2extract is only tested on LG firmware files, you may use it to extract other files like a general unpack tool, as long as they are supported according to the table above.

 **!!WARNING!!**<br>
 **epk2extract isn't designed to repack files**<br>
 **If you wish to repack modified files, follow the openlgtv wiki/forum, and do it in a Linux environment (no cygwin)**<br>
 **Don't repack files extracted in cygwin environment**<br>
 **In any case, you do so at your own risk**<br>

 *THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND